barrmelissa/youtube-API/README.md

 						<td>2.
 The second parameter specifies the video player options</td>
 					</tr>
 				</table>
-				<br/><br/><p><left>In simpler terms, the first parameter replaces it with the iframe element which contains the player.
-Keep in mind that this can also change the layout of the page if the parameter replaced has a different display style than the iframe.</left></p>
+				<p><left>In simpler terms, the first parameter replaces it with the <code>iframe</code> element which contains the player.
+Keep in mind that this can also change the layout of the page if the parameter replaced has a different display style than the <code>iframe</code>.</left></p>
 				<br /><div class="blackBar"></div><br />

 				<h4>Using the <code>&lt;iframe&gt;</code> element.</h4>